Ssriram83/cloud-endure-workshop/content/lab/3_WhatBuilding.md

 ### Architecture Overview

-In this lab, we will learn how to set up and test Disaster Recovery for a sample 2-tier web application running in AWS cloud.
-However the concepts and the process learnt in this lab can be applied to other environments as well.

-The following diagram shows the high level architecture.
+In this lab, we will learn how to set up and test Disaster Recovery for a sample 2-tier web application running in AWS.
+The following diagram depicts the high level architecture.

+The Source Environment will be hosted in us-east-1 region.
+It consists of a webserver running Amazon with Apache, PHP, Wordpress, WooCommerce and a database server running Ubuntu with MySQL version 5.7.
+The Target Environment will be hosted in eu-west-1.

 ![Architecture](/lab1/DR_Architecture_Cross_Region.png?classes=shadow,border)

+Given below the high-level steps we will be performing in this lab:

+##### Setup:
+- Setup a 2-tier sample application by using AWS CloudFormation Template.
+- Install the CloudEndure Agent on the Source machine.
+- Configure the Target machine Blueprint for each machine.
+- Wait until all machines enter Continuous Data Protection.
+##### Failover:
+- Test the Failover by creating one or more Target machines.
+- Initiate a Failover.

+#### Failback:
+- To recover your data, initiate a Failback.
+This step terminates Data Replication.
+- Return to normal operations.

-The lab itself is estimated to take 1-2 hours to complete and expecct to cost you less than 5$.
+The lab itself is estimated to take 1-2 hours to complete and expect to cost you less than 5$.
 Below are the main components of the costs.

 |   Component       |
 |----------|